 - Clean between teeth daily with floss or an interdental cleaner.
 Bacteria that cause tooth decay can linger where toothbrush bristles can’t reach.
 They’re sneaky like that.
 Cleaning like this helps remove the sticky film on teeth called plaque and food particles from between the teeth and under the gum line.
 Reducing the possibility for cavities and gum disease.

 - If you have braces, avoid any teeth whitening products while you have them.
 That means no whitening toothpaste or whitening mouthwash.
 This is because the whitening agent only works on the parts of the teeth it touches which means the teeth covered by brackets will be a different color.

 - Use a mouth rinse to keep your mouth healthy by reducing inflammation in your gums and cheeks as well as helping to prevent infection and decrease irritation that may occur with braces.

 - Eat a balanced diet and limit between-meal snacks.
+If you have braces, take a look at our Do Not Eat Menu.
 That means step away from the vending machine and put down the wrinkled dollar bill.
 It was too wrinkled to work anyways.